fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

-# curated-bulk-rnaseq-human-gene-expression
+# curated-bulk-rnaseq-gene-expression

 Created for the [GENE Platform](https://github.com/fogg-lab/gene-platform).

-This repo hosts the data retrieval script to download RNAseq raw counts + coldata from 61 different projects on GDC and ~14,000 GEO series.
-The data is filtered to include only protein-coding and lncRNA genes, and additionally exclude genes with zero or near-zero counts (background/noise level).
+This repo hosts the data retrieval script to download RNAseq raw counts + coldata from [61 GDC projects](https://docgl1or94tw4.cloudfront.net/curated-bulk-rnaseq-gene-expression/GDC/index.json), [13,105 GEO human series](https://docgl1or94tw4.cloudfront.net/curated-bulk-rnaseq-gene-expression/GEO-human/index.json), and [13,079 GEO mouse series](https://docgl1or94tw4.cloudfront.net/curated-bulk-rnaseq-gene-expression/GEO-mouse/index.json).

-This dataset takes up only ~21 GB of disk space, despite containing over half a million samples.
+The data is filtered to include only protein-coding and lncRNA genes, and additionally exclude genes with zero count for all samples within a project/series.

+**Total size**: 31.55 GB (29.38 GiB)

+You need about 32 GB disk space to download the whole collection.

 ## Data Sources